The Parliamentary Joint Committee on Human Rights' functions are mainly set out in section 7 of the Human Rights (Parliamentary Scrutiny) Act 2011:

-The committee's scrutiny reports primarily focus on legislation which raises human rights concerns, having regard to the information provided by the legislation proponent in the explanatory memorandum and statement of compatibility.
+The committee's scrutiny reports primarily focus on legislation which appear to raise human rights concerns, having regard to the information provided in the explanatory memorandum and statement of compatibility.

-Parliamentarians, interested groups and other stakeholders who wish to bring matters to the committee’s attention that are relevant to its functions under the Act are invited to do so.
+Parliamentarians, interested groups and other stakeholders who wish to bring matters to the committee's attention that are relevant to its scrutiny of legislation are invited to do so.
 Noting the short timeframes in which the committee completes its assessments of bills and legislative instruments, any comments on legislation should be provided as soon as possible to ensure that they can be considered by the committee.

-The committee’s scrutiny reports can be accessed on the Scrutiny reports page.
+The committee's scrutiny reports can be accessed on the scrutiny reports page or via the indexes.
 The committee's reports are also available on the AustLII database.

 The committee also occasionally conducts inquiries, which it may initiate in order to fully scrutinise the legislation before it, or where the Attorney-General refers a matter to it.
 The committee also publishes annual reports summarising its work.